danielgjackson/vscode-maximize-fix/README.md

 <!-- ![Maximize Window](icon.png) -->

+**Important:** The issue [seems to be fixed](https://github.com/microsoft/vscode/issues/85592#event-3884295282) in the current version of VS Code (since V1.51, October 2020), so this extension should no longer be required.
+If you are on that version or later, the extension will not auto-run the fix and it will suggest uninstalling.
+If you find you do still need it, you can run the fix manually by clicking on the status bar icon (☐), and/or set the `vscode-maximize-fix.force` extension setting described below to prevent the warning.

 ## Features

-This fixes a VS Code issue where the maximized window is larger than the screen on some computers with mixed DPI monitors.
-See [VS Code issue 85592](https://github.com/microsoft/vscode/issues/85592) for details.
+This extension works around [VS Code issue 85592](https://github.com/microsoft/vscode/issues/85592), where the maximized window is larger than the screen on some computers with mixed DPI monitors.

 The fix runs automatically when the extension starts, and a small small status bar icon (☐) shows feedback.
 It works by finding VS Code windows (by default, those with titles ending with *Visual Studio Code* or *Visual Studio Code - Insiders*) and removes the `WS_CAPTION` window style.